snowplow-archive/snowplow.github.com/_posts/2014-04-23-snowplow-ruby-tracker-0.1.0-released.md

 require 'snowplow-tracker'
 {% endhighlight %}

-Initialize a tracker like this:
+Initialize a Tracker like this:

 {% highlight ruby %}
 tracker = SnowplowTracker::Tracker.new('d3rkrsqld9gmqf.cloudfront.net', 'cf', '')